 Why do you get charged FX fees when buying international stocks?

-Foreign exchange fees are charged when you buy or sell international stocks because you have to exchange your domestic currency (GBP for UK investors) for the foreign currency in which the stock is denominated (USD, EUR, AUD etc.).
-Usually, brokers charge a fee for this service.
+When you buy or sell international stocks like Apple and Amazon in the UK, you typically have to pay foreign exchange (FX) fees.
+The reason for this is that you have to exchange your domestic currency (GBP for UK investors) for the foreign currency in which the stock is denominated (USD, EUR, AUD etc.) and brokers usually charge a fee for this service.

 FX fees and charges can vary depending on several factors though.
 These include: